wenzhountu/wenzhountu.github.io/README.md

 - **Research Assistants**
 - **Visiting Scholars**

-If you are passionate about materials science, geotechnical engineering, sustainable construction, or related fields—and eager to work on real-world, impactful projects—we’d love to hear from you!
+If you are interested in our research, we’d love to hear from you!

 ## Get in Touch